Leokayasen/DiscordBridge/README.md

 ## Usage
 - Use the `/discordbridge link` command in Minecraft to link your Minecraft account with your Discord account.
+  - The bot will send a DM with a unique code, which you can use with `/discordbridge link <code>` to confirm link.
 - Use the `/discordbridge unlink` command to unlink your accounts.
 - Customize message formats and notification settings in the `config.yml` file.